 The Jet Star 2 (#1039) was an example of how this sort of coaster should be run, a sharp contrast from the one in Eskilstuna.
 Five trains were in use, and the operators were insisting on a full compliment of six people in each; no single riders were permitted.
 Based on the dispatch intervals we estimated a capacity improvement of the order of eight hundred percent, which could possibly have been doubled again with a little more urgency on the part of the operations crew.
 Unfortunately, the final brake on this ride was equivalent to a car crash, the impact throwing my knees forward into an unforgiving metal bar.
 My resulting exclamation was probably worthy of a ten year jail sentence in Utah, though the people in front of us found it pretty amusing.

 On approaching Bat (#1040) we initially thought the ride might have broken down, given that we didn't see a train go by for what seemed an eternity.
 In fact the ride was entirely functional, just being run at a woefully slow interval of a train about every five minutes.
 Fortunately the line was short enough that we only had about a twenty five minute wait.
-It never ceases to amaze me how rough Vekoma managed to make their early family coasters so rough; it'll be interesting to see if this ride gets retrofitted with the new traindesign.
+It never ceases to amaze me how rough Vekoma managed to make their early family coasters; it'll be interesting to see if this ride gets retrofitted with the new traindesign.

 There were no issues at all with credit whoring on Puff the Little Fire Dragon (#1041).
 The Russian ride operator did insist on us fastening the seatbelt, which seemed just a tiny bit over the top given that we'd only just managed to shoehorn ourselves into the train without the lap bar down, but safety rules are there for a reason I guess.
 We were mentally prepared to be told we couldn't ride, so it was a nice surprise to have no problems in that area.